Digital Marketing | 8 Min Read

 B. Maintain page structure: Maintaining the current website structure should be your primary motto while adding a new page.
 It’s necessary to focus on providing a good user experience but try to stay with parent page solutions rather than ditching it unnecessarily.
 Get your sitemap update and submit it to search engines without any delay.
 Also, have an audit for website internal linking and backlinks to make an account of broken ones due to URL restructuring (if done).
 If any of the created links found dead because of new URL structure, contact the websites to update those links or use a 301 permanent redirection.
 Lastly, preserve the data (video & images) from the old website and get it transferred to the new one with the same metadata to prevent loss of rankings.

 C. Use webmasters tool: Google search console (popular as webmasters in SEO) is a great asset in terms of a website’s technical analysis; 301 & 404-page errors to ensure all essential tasks have been performed correctly.
 You can also have analytic data for other important aspects including a number of click on a page, CTR (click-through rate) and position in search engine pages.
-Having some fluctuations in keyword rankings can be expected with website redesigning, better to keep a spreadsheet to record changes in position of your keywords on a weekly or monthly basis (as suitable).
+Having some fluctuations in keyword rankings can be expected with website redesigning, better to keep a spreadsheet to record changes in the position of your keywords on a weekly or monthly basis (as suitable).

 D. Perform technical audits regularly: Keep on doing a technical audit for your website on a regular basis with tools like Moz or Ahrefs for insights on technical issues.
 Also, consider Google’s page insight to check your website’s compatibility as a responsive interface and page speed.
 Don’t forget about schema markup also.

-A website’s designing is necessary once a brand evolves.
+A website’s design is necessary once a brand evolves.
 But one should adopt the white-hat techniques to maintain their SEO rankings since nobody wants to start again.
 Just have a look at this essential list to never miss anything.
-If you still want an opinion from professional digital marketing agency in Dubai, then feel free to contact Pro Web, leading SEO company in Dubai to get started with new ideas.
+If you still want an opinion from a professional digital marketing agency in Dubai, then feel free to contact Pro Web, a leading SEO company in Dubai to get started with new ideas.